Will-Peterson/adhesive/README.md

 ## Styling and Formating
 Adhesive provides classes to style and format your website.
 This framework was primarily designed to help with sizing, formatting, and templating.
 However, with that in mind, it offers some premade designs that you should overrite in your custom stylesheet.

+BE AWARE: Any styles you apply will carry over to the next size up because this is a mobile-first framework.
+I have listed, under each section, how to address this.

 ### Text
 You can use the ```text-center```, ```text-left```, ```text-right```, and ```text-justify``` classes to format text.
 You can also add colors to your text by using any of the following classes: ```text-black```, ```text-white```, ```text-green```, ```text-red```, ```text-orange```, ```text-purple```, ```text-grey```, ```text-yellow```, ```text-blue```, and ```text-pink```.